-Primarily used as a development tool, the 360-feedback model is used to provide information about a subject’s work competencies, behavior and working relationships.
-Its strengths lie in its ability to provide more thorough feedback due to the wide variety of sources used, its reduced likelihood for discrimination and bias, as well as its ability to unearth procedural issues that can impede employee development.
+Primarily used as a development tool, the 360-feedback model provides information about a subject’s work competencies, behaviour and working relationships.
+Its strengths lie in its ability to provide more thorough feedback due to the wide variety of sources used, its reduced likelihood for discrimination and bias, and its ability to unearth procedural issues that impede employee development.

 Figure 1: The 360 Feedback Model

-The goal at this stage should be to provide your team with the ability to reflect on their actions and encourage individual employee growth.
+At this stage of your training and development, the goal should be to provide your team with the ability to reflect on their actions and encourage individual employee growth.
 Be patient and take the time to address both their successes and shortcomings without judgment.

-You can also ensure that your employees put their newly learned skills by working with them to devise an action plan to track their performance and chart their growth at a pace that is comfortable for them.
+You can also ensure that your employees develop their newly learned skills by working with them to devise an action plan to track their performance and chart their growth at a comfortable pace.
+Having a clear training objective is always welcome.

-Employee training and development can be a complex and time-consuming project, especially in large teams.
-Be careful to approach it in gradual steps to avoid overload on yourself as well as your employees.
+Thinking about how to improve training sessions for employees can be complex and time-consuming, especially in large teams.
+Be careful to approach it in gradual steps to avoid overloading yourself as well as your employees.

-Setting realistic expectations for yourself is just as important to the success of your training program so make sure to evaluate your capacity for delivery before coming to a decision.
+Setting realistic expectations is just as important to the success of your training program so make sure to evaluate your capacity for delivery before coming to a decision.

-Using a prioritization framework like the Eisenhower Matrix below can be effective in helping you distinguish and prioritise your tasks according to importance and urgency.
+Using a prioritisation framework like the Eisenhower Matrix below can be effective in helping you distinguish and prioritise your tasks according to importance and urgency.

 Figure 2: The Eisenhower Matrix

-The same way employee growth comes with time and continuous learning, the implementation process must also be refined over time for it to truly shine.
-For leaders who take the time to develop their training and development as well as create a culture of learning and open communication, not only will they see their employees evolve, they will also find greater success in engaging and retaining their them.
+In the same way employee growth comes with time and continuous learning, the implementation process must be refined over time to shine.
+For leaders who take the time to develop their training and development as well as create a culture of learning and open communication, not only will they see their employees evolve, but they will also find greater success in engaging and retaining them.